freezy/node-pind/docs/matching.md

 accurate.

 Point 2 is somewhat more difficult.
 Right now, Pind expects the standard HyperPin format `Table Name (Manufacturer Year)` and will search accordingly on IPDB.
 Before searching, Pind tweaks the search query for optimal results.
-Additionaly, Pind ships with a [mapping file](https://github.com/freezy/node-pind/blob/master/server/data/ipdb-hp.json) for common titles.
+Additionally, Pind ships with a [mapping file](https://github.com/freezy/node-pind/blob/master/server/data/ipdb-hp.json) for common titles.
 The quality of the HyperPin matches can be checked by opening the path `/ipdbhp` in Pind.
 The displayed list highlights differences between the HyperPin database and the data fetched from IPDB.
 It also provides a way to correct